 Things to do at Rokewood Reservoir

 Rokewood is a small country town within the golden plains shire.
 Roughly 130 kilometres away from Melbourne and closer to townships such as Ballarat around 40 kilometres away.
 The township is quite tiny having only a tractor shop, take away store, post office and hosts only a couple of hundred local residents.
-The town has recently been in discussions with local government and west wind energy to hold 228 wind turbines as part of a 1.5 billion dollar project.
-This is still in discussions.
+The town has recently been in discussions with the local government and west wind energy to hold 228 wind turbines as part of a 1.5 billion dollar project.
+This is still in discussion.
 The reservoir is a small lake located directly off reservoir road.
 The local council and community have been working hard to clear the debris, trim trees and make it a welcoming and tranquil destination for visitors.
 Historically Rokewood was more known for its gold and mining and the township still resembles that to this day.

 Fishing at Rokewood Reservoir

 Rokewood reservoir is stocked with rainbow trout.
 Commencing in 2019 and future plans are expected to make this a great fishing spot for families in years to come.
 Use this link to follow Victorian trout stocking programs.
 When targeting freshwater species such as trout we recommend fishing with a light spinning rod.
 This will make the experience more enjoyable and improve your catch rates.
 We suggest a 1-3 or 2-4 kilo fishing rod.
 Coupled with a 2000, 2500 or 3000 size reel that’s been spooled with a decent quality braid between 4-8 pounds.
 Then finished with roughly a rod length of a quality fluorocarbon leader.
 If you plan to fish with bait from the banks then good options include power bait in bright colours, worms, maggots, live minnows and mudeye.
 Either on a light running sinker rig, paternoster rig or suspended from a float.